Interior operators and their relationship to autocatalytic networks: Self-generating autocatalytic networks (RAFs)

 \subsection{Representing an interior operator as a RAF operator}

 The main results in RAF theory that are generic (i.e., which hold regardless of the particular choices or restrictions on $F$, $X$, $R$ or $C$ in $\Q$) can be established by using only the property that the maxRAF operator $\varphi_\Q$ is a (efficiently computable) interior operator (see \cite{ste}).
 This raises the question as to whether theorems that hold true for all RAFs can always be established from (just) this generic property.
-In other words, can any interior operator on a finite set $Y$ (sufficiently large) be realised as the maxRAF of a suitably chosen catalytic reaction system $\Q= (X, R, C, F)$ in which $Y$ is identified with the set $R$ of reactions in $\Q$.
+In other words, can every interior operator on every finite set $Y$ be realised as the maxRAF operator associated with a suitably chosen catalytic reaction system $\Q= (X, R, C, F)$ in which $Y$ is identified (via a bijection) with the set $R$ of reactions in $\Q$.
 We show that the answer is `no' by describing a generic result in RAF theory that is not a consequence of the interior operator property of the maxRAF operator.